 Week 1: The Scope of the Cancer Problem in the Fire Service

-A 22-slide PowerPoint presentation describing the scope and trends for the occupational cancer trends in fire fighters.
+- The Scope of the Cancer Problem in the Fire Service: A 26-slide PowerPoint presentation describing the scope and trends for the occupational cancer trends in fire fighters.

-Note: Make sure you view the presentation in “presenter mode” to capture the instructor notes for the slides.
+Note: Make sure you view the presentation in “Presenter Mode” to capture the instructor notes for the slides.
+(Updated for 2023)